jaraco/pip-run/README.rst

 Environment Persistence
 =======================

-``pip-run`` honors the ``PIP_RUN_MODE`` variable.
-If unset or set to ``ephemeral``, dependencies are installed to an ephemeral temporary directory on each invocation (and deleted after).
+``pip-run`` honors the ``PIP_RUN_RETENTION_STRATEGY`` variable.
+If unset or set to ``destroy``, dependencies are installed to a temporary directory on each invocation (and deleted after).
 Setting this variable to ``persist`` will instead create or re-use a directory in the user's cache, only installing the dependencies if the directory doesn't already exist.
 A separate cache is maintained for each combination of requirements specified.

-``persist`` mode can greatly improve startup performance at the expense of staleness and accumulated cruft.
+``persist`` strategy can greatly improve startup performance at the expense of staleness and accumulated cruft.

-Without ``PIP_RUN_MODE=persist`` (or with ``=ephemeral``), ``pip-run`` will re-install dependencies every time a script runs, silently adding to the startup time while dependencies are installed into an ephemeral environment, depending on how many dependencies there are and whether the dependencies have been previously downloaded to the local pip cache.
+Without ``PIP_RUN_RETENTION_STRATEGY=persist`` (or with ``=destroy``), ``pip-run`` will re-install dependencies every time a script runs, silently adding to the startup time while dependencies are installed into an ephemeral environment, depending on how many dependencies there are and whether the dependencies have been previously downloaded to the local pip cache.
 Use ``pip-run -v ...`` to see the installation activity.

 The location of the cache can be revealed with this command::

-    py -c 'import importlib; print(importlib.import_module("pip_run.mode.persist").paths.user_cache_path)'
+    py -c 'import importlib; print(importlib.import_module("pip_run.retention.persist").paths.user_cache_path)'

 Limitations